Tomev/qcflow/docs/source/llms/index.rst

                         <img src="../_static/images/logos/sentence-transformers-logo.png"  alt="Sentence Transformers Logo" style="width: 70%"/>
                     </div>
                     <p>
-                        Learn about MLflow's native integration with the Sentence Transformers library and see example notebooks that leverage
+                        Learn about QCFlow's native integration with the Sentence Transformers library and see example notebooks that leverage
-                        MLflow and Sentence Transformers to perform operations with encoded text such as semantic search, text similarity, and information retrieval.
+                        QCFlow and Sentence Transformers to perform operations with encoded text such as semantic search, text similarity, and information retrieval.
                     </p>
                 </a>
             </div>